jadecobra/python_tdd_exercises/source/data structures: lists.rst

        def test_creating_a_list_with_the_list_keyword(self):
            self.assertEqual(list(0, 1, 2, 3), [])

-the terminal shows a `TypeError <./TypeError.rst>`_ and we add it to our list of exceptions encountered
+the terminal shows a :doc:`TypeError` and we add it to our list of exceptions encountered

 .. code-block:: python